-The bedroom was no longer meant to be just a place to sleep.
+The bedroom is no longer meant to be a place just to sleep.
 This is an island of calm that reliably shelters you from the restless world.
 Restore your strength.
 Meditate.
-Balance yourself.
+Balance and center yourself.

-According to the parameters of Feng Shui the bedroom is a symbol of world order, making it the most important area of the home.
-Feng Shui is based on the Taoist practice of space exploration and according to the philosophy, any changes in the bedroom space will affect your mood.
+The bedroom is a symbol of the world order.
+This is the most important area of the house in the philosophy of Taoist practice of space exploration.
+It is better known to the world as Feng Shui.
+According to the philosophy, any changes in the bedroom space will affect your mood.

-The headboard symbolizes stability and support and therefore it should be across a long solid wall with the other three sides clear for open access.
+The headboard of the bed symbolizes stability and support.
+It should not be a long solid wall, and the other three sides should remain free.

-If possible, avoid putting the bed under low beams, bright lighting, and sloping ceilings.
+If possible, avoid putting the bed under low beams, bright lighting, or sloped ceilings.

-Last but not least, do not place the bed facing the door.
+And last but not least, do not place your bed in such a way that you sleep in front of the door.

-The principles of Feng Shui state: “The fewer things under the bed, the easier you sleep.”
-Even slippers left under your bed can disrupt the mind.
+Decluttering and minimalistic living are some of the most popular trends, not only in design but also in psychology.
+Feng Shui in the bedroom supports the rule: “The fewer things under the bed, the easier you sleep.”
+Even slippers left under your bed can give a signal to the activation of the tired mind.

-Therefore, the first thing you need to do, after positioning the bed, is to consider your storage setup.
-Ideally your belongings should be isolated in a separate dressing room or hidden in cupboards built into the walls.
+Therefore, the first thing after placing the bed, think about where things will be stored.
+Ideally, this should be an isolated dressing room, or hidden storage systems built into the walls.

 The decluttering rule also applies to electronic devices.
-The fewer you have, the more you are able to relax and better you will be able to sleep.
+The fewer there are, the more effective relaxation, faster recovery and deeper sleep you have.

-In general, this is called «digital detoxification».
-This means conscious relaxation away from devices and any Internet access.
-Focus on your emotional wellbeing.
+In general, this was called «digital detoxification».
+This means conscious relaxation, away from devices and Internet access.
+Focus on your emotional background.

-You will most likely want to add both decorative and functional elements into the room.
-But where and how do you put them?
+Most likely, you will want to add decorative and functional elements.
+How do you place them?

-Cabinets should be built into the wall and made as discrete as possible.
-If adding a chair, then place it next to the window as a zone of contemplation.
+Cabinets, if possible, should be built into the wall and made as invisible as possible.